ChrstphrHll/npc_gen/students/Halya Jian.md

 ---
 ### Description
 - 1st year Genasi Druid in Fiesn
-- curly white hair that's geled back, Blue eyes, and fire skin
+- shoulder length curly blonde hair that's braided, Blue eyes, and fire skin
 - Is Farsighted and Imprudent, and has Home as their ideal

 ### Organizations